Saturday, October 26, 2024

 Caviar, about a quarter of a cup (or more if you want to be extravagant)

-Line a small bowl with plastic wrap.
+First, line a small bowl with plastic wrap.

 Combine all the ingredients through salt.
 Pack the mixture into the bowl, cover with more plastic wrap, and chill well.
 As the butter chills, it will harden.